 Our way of working

+Our “Why” is to own and develop companies that contribute to the sustainable development of our environment.
 We are passionate about developing companies for sustainable growth and have proven processes and tools for this work.

 When evaluating potential investments, we always analyse them from a sustainability perspective.
 In addition to evaluating environmental benefits in the business model, we look at social conditions and the company’s governance, identifying both opportunities and risks.